ViewComponent/view_component/docs/api.md

 To fix this issue, use either `with_content` or a block.

+### `EmptyOrInvalidInitializerError`

+The COMPONENT initializer is empty or invalid.It must accept the parameter `PARAMETER` to render it as a collection.

+To fix this issue, update the initializer to accept `PARAMETER`.

+See https://viewcomponent.org/guide/collections.html for more information on rendering collections.

 ### `HelpersCalledBeforeRenderError`

 `#helpers` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.